• About

 12 Wednesday Sep 2018

-Posted by Candia in Family, History, Nostalgia, Personal, Poetry, Relationships, Social Comment, Writing
+Posted Family, History, Nostalgia, Personal, Poetry, Relationships, Social Comment, Writing

 9th Dunbartonshire, Argyll and Sutherland Highlanders, Blighty wound, Clyde, Clydebank, gas attack, Kilpatrick, King's Shilling, Picardy, shrapnel, Titan Crane, Wilfred Pip Squeak, Ypres